The House

 Why Your Richest Client Stopped Returning Your Calls

-The seven things that happen between the moment they decide and the moment you notice.
+The seven stages between the moment they decide and the moment you notice — and the callback clock that reveals all of them.

-Audience Private-bank RMs · wealth managers · advisor teams Published April 20, 2026
+Audience Private-bank RMs · wealth managers · advisor teams · family-office Chiefs of Staff Published April 21, 2026

 A Note from the House

-We are not the quintessential know-it-all international experts in detecting client disengagement.
+We are not the quintessential know-it-all international experts in reading billionaire silence.
 We are a house with some experience in the area that also happens to have always done our homework steadfastly.
 To help keep us abreast, we also run Markets Edge, Sports Edge, Voyage Edge, The Briefing, and Fending — reporting every three hours — and we have a little more than most in the way of real-world experience serving the layer of relationships this paper describes.

 This is a working operator's field notes, never the definitive treatise.
 The human interaction and a little humble kindness should never get undersold.
 You literally never know exactly whose money you are interacting with unless it's your own; and let's be honest, most people don't notice until it's too late who funded the fund.